Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The MC samples are generated using a default PDF set, as mentioned in Section~\ref{sec:samples}, and event weights corresponding to the 100 PDF alternative set members are also stored, evaluated with the \MGvATNLO reweighting technique introduced in Section 3.
 These are used to evaluate the PDF systematic uncertainties according to the procedure recommended by the PDF4LHC group~\cite{PDFunc}, which is based on the same strategy explained in the previous paragraph.
 They are correlated among the data-taking years and processes.

 Among the possible theoretical uncertainties affecting MC simulations are those related to the QCD-induced parton-shower modeling.
-These are divided into initial-state radiation (ISR) and final-state radiation (FSR) and are considered correlated among the data-taking years and processes.
+These uncertainties are divided into initial-state radiation (ISR) and final-state radiation (FSR) and are estimated by separately varying each of them by the same up and down factor.
+The resulting shape distortions induced by the alternative scenarios are used to evaluate the magnitude of the associated uncertainties.
+They are considered correlated among the data-taking years and processes.

 Uncertainties in \PQb tagging and mistagging data-to-simulation scale factors (SFs) are applied to reproduce the corresponding efficiencies measured in the data, and implemented in the ML fit as correlated among the data-taking years.